mosaicnetworks/monetd/docs/monetcli.md

 ```
 The compile option, takes the specified contract if provided, otherwise it downloads a contract from github, and inserts the initial peer set into the smart contract.
 This contract is then compiled and inserted into a generated genesis.json file.

-## TO DO List

-+ Add a passfile parameter to the network add and network generate commands.